quii/learn-go-with-tests/structs-methods-and-interfaces.md

 This was an important chapter because we are now starting to define our own types.
 In statically typed languages like Go, being able to design your own types is essential for building software that is easy to understand, to piece together and to test.

 Interfaces are a great tool for hiding complexity away from other parts of the system.
-In our case our test helper _code_ did not need to know the exact shape it was asserting on, only how to "ask" for it's area.
+In our case our test helper _code_ did not need to know the exact shape it was asserting on, only how to "ask" for its area.

 As you become more familiar with Go you start to see the real strength of interfaces and the standard library.
 You'll learn about interfaces defined in the standard library that are used _everywhere_ and by implementing them against your own types you can very quickly re-use a lot of great functionality.